runwayml/learn/docs/getting-started/installation.md

 ## Create an Account

-Once you have downloaded the app, open Runway by double clicking the icon and you will be prompt to create a new account.
+Once you have downloaded the app, open Runway by double-clicking the icon and you will be prompt to create a new account.
 Start by entering the email you used to register with.

 <div class="Img-Small">
   <img src="assets/images/installation/login_01.png" alt="Runway Login Email Verification" >